cnichte/basic-electron-typescript-react-starter/README.md

 ![Screenshot IPC Ping-Pong](readme-images/screenshot-003.png)

 Example-Module User-`List`.
-THis is a non-editable list of a bunch of enties.
+This is a non-editable list of a bunch of enties.

 ![Screenshot Example-Module User-List](readme-images/screenshot-004.png)